drestuart/get-rolling-with-logstash/README.md

     filebeat.prospectors:
     - input_type: log

-      ...
+        paths:
+          - "/logs/cron.log"

         exclude_lines: ["Updated timestamp for job"]

-This rule takes one or more regexes, and excludes any line that matches one of them.
+This rule takes one or more regular expressoins, and excludes any line that matches one of them.

-In Logstash, the `drop{}` command drops the current message and moves on to the next.
+In Logstash, the `drop{}` command discards the current message and moves on to the next.
 For this simple case we can add the following rule at the top of the filter block:

     filter {
         if ([message] =~ /Updated timestamp for job/) {